How Do I Start A Discrimination Case?

 What Will Happen If I Go To A Hearing And Win?

-If your case moves to the hearing stage, you will have a very long wait (usually several years) before you have a hearing.
+If your case moves to the hearing stage, you might have a long wait (months or years) before you have a hearing.
 If you win at the hearing, you will be entitled to “damages,” which is compensation for what you lost as a result of the employer’s illegal discrimination.
-The damages you can recover include lost pay and emotional distress.
+The damages you might recover include lost pay and emotional distress.

 Lost pay is the amount of money you lost based on the employer’s discrimination.
 For example, if you remained unemployed for one year after being fired and then found another job paying the same amount you used to earn, your lost pay would be one year of your old pay.
-Under the law, you are required to look for another job, so if you did not look for another job after being fired, you might be prevented from getting lost pay from the employer.
+You are required to look for another job, so if you did not look for another job after being fired, you might be prevented from getting lost pay from the employer.

 Emotional distress damages are designed to pay you for any mental or emotional distress you suffered as a result of the discrimination.
-At the MCAD, emotional distress damages most often fall in the range of $5,000 to $30,000, although it could be $0 and it could be greater than $30,000, depending on what evidence you have to demonstrate your distress.
+At the MCAD, emotional distress damages tend to fall in the range of $5,000 to $100,000, although it could be $0 and it could be greater than $100,000, depending on what evidence you have to demonstrate your distress.

-In addition to lost pay and emotional distress, the employer also might be required to pay your attorney’s fees, interest, and a penalty of $10,000 (or more or less, depending on several things).
+In addition to lost pay and emotional distress, the employer also might be required to pay your attorney’s fees, interest, and a penalty.
 Generally, your attorney would be entitled to the attorney’s fees, you would be entitled to the interest, and the state would keep the penalty.
+Sometimes, the MCAD will order other remedies, as well.

 When Can I Go To Court?